nari97/WWW_modelagnostic/README.md

 single predictions or other tasks different than link prediction.
 Since knowledge graph embedding methods are diverse, interpretation methods that are applicable only to certain machine learning approaches cannot be used.
-In this paper, we propose a model-agnosticmethod for interpreting the link prediction task as a whole.
+In this paper, we propose a model-agnostic method for interpreting the link prediction task as a whole.
 Triples deemed plausible by a model are materialized in a new knowledge graph.
 We mine Horn rules from such graph to succinctly represent it.
 Mined rules are accompanied by precision and recall measurements, which we combine using F𝛽 score to quantify interpretation